 In my pre-pandemic life, I worked on transportation equity and equitable access to outdoor recreation projects.
 That world of activity is still relevant to my doings here.

-Heidi Beierle is an artist, writer and adventurer based in Bellingham, Washington.
-Her written work has appeared in High Desert Journal, VoiceCatcher Journal and Journal of America’s Byways.
+Heidi Beierle is an author, slow traveler and artist based in Bellingham, Washington.
+Her debut memoir, Heidi Across America - One Woman’s Journey on a Bicycle Through the Heartland, published with HCI Books in 2024.
+Her other written work has appeared in High Desert Journal, VoiceCatcher Journal and Journal of America’s Byways.
 She is a Pushcart Prize nominee for her short essay, “Carnage.”
 In addition to encasing gifts in paper and tape, she makes personalized collage art postcards and won an award for the cowgirl outfit she crafted from trash bags and duct tape for the Worst Day of the Year Ride.